dgarciabriseno/helioviewer-project.github.io/_posts/2024-06-21-maintenance.md

   - Maintenance
 ---

+Update: Maintenance date was rescheduled from June 24 to July 1.

-[helioviewer.org](https://helioviewer.org) will be undergoing scheduled maintenance on Monday June 24 from 9:00am - 2:00pm US/Eastern time.
+[helioviewer.org](https://helioviewer.org) will be undergoing scheduled maintenance on Monday July 1 from 9:00am - 2:00pm US/Eastern time.

 During this time you can expect the following: